KennethManzi1/8-week-SQL-Challenge/Case 5 Data Mart/C. Before & After Analysis.md

 ![Screen Shot 2023-06-24 at 11 37 43 PM](https://github.com/KennethManzi1/8-week-SQL-Challenge/assets/120513764/e2b5a537-41ff-477e-b6df-f7554e709375)

-ere we can see that there was a decline of sales twelve weeks after week 25 which was at a 2.14% decline in the year 2020
+Here we can see that there was a decline of sales twelve weeks after week 25 which was at a 2.14% decline in the year 2020